MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -SoftDeadlineEnabled

-Starting in version 1906, use this parameter to set the following option on the **Deployment Schedule** page of the ADR deployment settings: **Delay enforcement of this deployment according to user preferences, up to the grace period defined in client settings**.
+Use this parameter to set the following option on the **Deployment Schedule** page of the ADR deployment settings: **Delay enforcement of this deployment according to user preferences, up to the grace period defined in client settings**.

 ```yaml
 Type: Boolean